apple/ml-sad/README.md

 products to general inner products, producing interactions between items when evaluating their relative preferences.
 SAD reduces to SOTA collaborative filtering models when the new vector collapses to one.
 In SAD we allow its value to be estimated from data.
-The model of SAD is simple, resulting an efficient stochastic gradient descent (SGD) algorithm consuming only first order gradient for parameter estimation.
+The model of SAD is simple, resulting in an efficient stochastic gradient descent (SGD) algorithm consuming only first order gradient for parameter estimation.

 Extensive simulation studies have demonstrated the power of SAD model and the